 - 1. Limiting motorized recreation use and vehicle access in highly sensitive areas. - 2.
-Identifying appropriate areas for overnight camping on Crown land and restricting camping outside those areas. - 3.
+Designating and restricting Crown land areas for overnight camping use. - 3.
 Identifying a logical network of roads and trails for recreation use. - 4.
-Identifying day use areas to facilitate access to recreation trails and features. - 5.
+Identifying day use areas to facilitate access to designated recreation trails and features. - 5.
 Installing signage to enhance education and communications to recreation users.